Deligne categories and the limit of categories $Rep(GL(m|n))$: Universal property

 We can now define the maps \eqref{eq:multihoms} as compositions

 Here we used the $=$ signs to denote canonical isomorphisms.
 Compatibility of maps \eqref{eq:multihoms} with the compositions \eqref{eq:multicomposition} directly follow (this is a long sequence of canonical morphisms) from the compatibility of the maps \eqref{eq:singlehoms} with the (usual) compositions.
-This means that $U$ extends to a SM functor.
+This means that $U$ extends to a SM functor\InnaA{, which we will denote $U$ as well.
+By Lemma \ref{lem:pre_exact_to_exact}, such a functor $U$ is exact.}

 The isomorphism of functors $\theta:UI\to F$ is given by a collection of maps $\theta_X:UI(X)\to F(X)$ making the diagrams